-- a.
-Using MACRS, what is Javier's depreciation expense on the building for years 1 through 3? - b.
+- b.
 What would be the year 3 depreciation expense if the building was sold on August 1 of year 3? - c.
 Answer the question in part (a), except assume the building was purchased and placed in service on March 3 instead of November 10. - d.
 Answer the question in part (a), except assume that the building is residential property. - e.
-What would be the depreciation for 2012, 2013, and 2014 if the property were nonresidential property purchased and placed in service November 10, 1995 (assume the same original basis)?
+What would be the depreciation for 2013, 2014, and 2015 if the property were nonresidential property purchased and placed in service November 10, 1996 (assume the same original basis)?